Ali MacGraw: Personal life

 On October 24, 1969, MacGraw married film producer Robert Evans.
-Their son, Josh Evans, is an actor, director, producer and screenwriter.
+Their son, Josh Evans (born January 16, 1971), is an actor, director, producer and screenwriter.
 They separated in 1972 after she became involved in a public affair with Steve McQueen on the set of The Getaway.
 MacGraw's divorce from Evans was finalized on June 7, 1973, and on July 12, she married McQueen in Cheyenne, Wyoming.
 They divorced in August 1978.

 In the nearly half-century since her divorce from McQueen, MacGraw has never remarried.
-She dated Warren Beatty, Rick Danko, Bill Hudson, Ronald Meyer, Rod Stryker, Fran Tarkenton, Peter Weller, Henry Wolf and Mickey Raphael.
+Her boyfriends have included Warren Beatty, Rick Danko, Bill Hudson, Ronald Meyer, Rod Stryker, Fran Tarkenton, Peter Weller, Henry Wolf and Mickey Raphael.

 MacGraw's autobiography, Moving Pictures, revealed her struggles with alcohol and sex addiction.
 She was treated for the former at the Betty Ford Center.

 When ex-husband Evans received his star on the Hollywood Walk of Fame in 2002, she accompanied him.
 Their grandson Jackson was born in December 2010 to Josh and his wife, singer Roxy Saint.
 After Evans' 2019 death, MacGraw told The Hollywood Reporter, "Our son, Joshua, and I will miss Bob tremendously, and we are so very proud of his enormous contribution to the film industry."
-Evans told Vanity Fair in 2010 that MacGraw had been a close friend of his despite their divorce.
+Evans told Vanity Fair in 2010 that MacGraw had remained a close friend.

 MacGraw has lived in Tesuque, New Mexico, since 1994, after the house she rented in Malibu was destroyed by a fire.
-She was originally intended to make a cameo as herself in the Breaking Bad episode "Grey Matter" as a guest at the birthday party of character Elliott Schwartz, set in Santa Fe, but her appearance did not make the final cut of the episode.